“Only a crisis — actual or perceived — produces real change.”

 External data is one of the greatest assets organizations have in times of crisis, but only when you can approach it the right way.
 The traditional method — manually searching through individual datasets, testing them, and spending months seeing if they work — means that by the time you find the right source, you may already have fallen significantly behind and be in real trouble.
 Moreover, this is when you’re looking at ONE dataset, let alone the hundreds that may have valuable insights.

 For external data to be truly effective, you must be able to combine it with your internal data as quickly as you can find it, and without having to stop and worry about it being relevant.
-This means using the right tools and platforms to help you connect to these external datasets, extract the valuable information from them, and gain the answers you need in real-time.
+This means using the right data discovery tools and platforms to help you connect to these external datasets, extract the valuable information from them, and gain the answers you need in real-time.
 When you can do this, the insights you gain can be the difference between charting a course through murky waters and being caught adrift in uncertainty.

 At this point, however, you may be wondering exactly why you would need external data since you already have a trove of internal data at hand?
 The answer is that your old data doesn’t apply to our new reality.
 However, it can give you a base to start asking the right questions, assuming you have the context to get relevant answers.
 This is where external data gives you real value, especially if you can access it in real-time — it lets you ask new questions and gain visibility even if you didn’t have it a few minutes before.